A chronology of key events:

 One of Colombia's most wanted drug dealers, Henry de Jesus Lopez, is arrested in Argentina.
 He is the suspected leader of the Urabenos gang, which controls much of the drugs trade in northern Colombia.

-2012 November - Farc rebels declare two-month ceasefire as peace talks with government begin in Cuba.
+2012 November - Farc rebels declare a two-month ceasefire as peace talks with government begin in Cuba.

-International Court of Justice in the Hague rules on a group of disputed Caribbean islands, confirming that they belong to Colombia, not Nicaragua.
-But it expands a disputed maritime-border in favour of Nicaragua.
+International Court of Justice in the Hague rules that a group of disputed Caribbean islands belong to Colombia, not Nicaragua, but expands the disputed maritime border in favour of Nicaragua.